 We want to thank Scott Rogers and York Tech for taking the time to share their Career Tree experience.
 We believe the strides that York Tech is making can be made at many other organizations nationwide, so that every student graduates truly ready for a bright future.

-TFS, whose mission is to share and support its clients’ passion for making a difference, is a full-service strategic consulting firm founded by national workforce development expert Mark C. Perna.
-Mark, a noted author on Generations Y and Z, has many years of experience working with Fortune 500 companies and has devoted his career to education and workforce training.
-At TFS, Mark heads an energetic team of talented professionals who share his vision of making a bigger difference, working with educators and employers of all sizes nationwide to deliver significant gains in recruitment, retention, and performance rates.
+TFS Results, whose mission is to share and support its clients’ passion for making a difference, is a full-service strategic consulting firm founded by national workforce development expert Mark C. Perna.
+Mark, a noted author on the millennial and Z generations, has devoted his career to education and workforce training.
+At TFS Results, Mark heads an energetic team of talented professionals who share his vision of making a bigger difference, working with educators and employers of all sizes nationwide to deliver significant gains in recruitment, retention, and performance rates.

 About York County School of Technology